LLM Reference

 Phi-3 Medium 128K vs Phi-4 Mini Flash Reasoning

 Phi-3 Medium 128K (2024) and Phi-4 Mini Flash Reasoning (2025) are frontier reasoning models from Microsoft Research.
-Phi-3 Medium 128K ships a 128K-token context window, while Phi-4 Mini Flash Reasoning ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Phi-3 Medium 128K ships a 128k-token context window, while Phi-4 Mini Flash Reasoning ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Phi-4 Mini Flash Reasoning is safer overall; choose Phi-3 Medium 128K when provider fit matters.